 Welcome to unpaidovertime.ca

-The law firms of Sack Goldblatt Mitchell LLP ("SGM") and Roy Elliott O'Connor LLP ("REO"), along with a national team of law firms, have commenced three class actions on behalf of current and former non-management Canadian employees for compensation for alleged unpaid overtime.
+The law firms of Roy O'Connor LLP ("RO"), Sotos LLP ("Sotos") and Goldblatt Partners LLP ("GP" - formerly Sack Goldblatt Mitchell LLP), along with a national team of law firms, represent plaintiffs in two certified class actions against Canadian Banks on behalf of current and former non-management employees for compensation for alleged unpaid overtime.

 Under the Canada Labour Code, bank employees are entitled to time-and-a-half for hours worked in excess of eight hours a day and forty hours a week.
 The lawsuits allege that class members were not paid for the overtime hours they worked in excess of their standard working hours.
 The allegations have not yet been proven in Court.